Basselope/basselope.io/README.md

 ## Setup

 We use webpack to bundle our files and gulp to watch the client and server for any changes.
-During development, the server was running on localhost port 8080.
+During development, the server ran on localhost port 8080.

 * `npm install` to install our dependencies
 * `gulp launch --dir server` to bundle the files and start the server on localhost:8080